GoogleCloudDataproc/hadoop-connectors/gcs/CONFIGURATION.md

    It controls the parallel processing of range request.
 These threads will be shared across all readVectored invocation.
 If the task queue of range request is overloaded do consider increasing this value.

-*   `fs.gs.application.name.suffix` (not set by default)

-    Suffix that will be added to HTTP `User-Agent` header set in all Cloud Storage requests.
-    When `fs.gs.cloud.logging.enable` is set to `true`, this suffix will be appended to the log name `gcs-connector` to form the final log name.
-For example, if set to `my-app`, log name in GCP Logging will be `gcs-connector-my-app`.

-*   `fs.gs.proxy.address` (not set by default)

-    Proxy address that connector can use to send Cloud Storage requests.
-The proxy must be an HTTP proxy and address should be in the `host:port` form.

-*   `fs.gs.proxy.username` (not set by default)

-    Proxy username that connector can use to send Cloud Storage requests.

-*   `fs.gs.proxy.password` (not set by default)

-    Proxy password that connector can use to send Cloud Storage requests.

 ### HTTP transport configuration